What does it mean to be the "spiritual head" of a family? Is this primarily a man's responsibility?

 Christians have varying opinions about the practical mechanics of spiritual leadership in the home.
 Generally, if a husband and wife have a healthy relationship, they make decisions together as equals, looking to Christ as the ultimate Head of their home.
 They compare their individual aptitudes and assume tasks based on their individual strengths.
 In some areas of service they share tasks.
 But they also recognize that, in the final analysis, the husband carries the greater responsibility for leadership.

 If we are looking to Jesus Christ as our model, this can only mean one thing: the man is supposed to follow the path of a servant-leader.
 Jesus put it this way: "You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.
 Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant.
 And whoever desires to be first among you, let him be your slave – just as the Son of Man did not come to be served but to serve and to give His life a ransom for many" (Matthew 20:25-28).

 A spiritual servant-leader, then, imitates Christ.
 He's tuned in to his family's needs and concerned for its spiritual welfare.
 He looks for ways to help its members grow in their relationship with God.
 He provides physical support, grace, and encouragement.
 He is ready to protect, help, and defend.
 In hard times and good times, in season and out of season, he's ready to lay down his life for those who have been entrusted to his care.

 Much more could be said on this subject.
 We hope these few suggestions have helped you get your thoughts moving in the right direction.
 If you have further questions, we'd like to invite you to call and speak with one of our pastoral counselors.
-You may reach them at this number.

 Strengthening Your Marriage